 "Picture" yourself as a Wildcat.
 Share your K-State story in the recording studio, write it on the giant storyboard or gab about it with others over a cup o' joe.
 Be sure to get your picture taken at our Willie the Wildcat "green screen!"
 1 to 2 p.m., Great Plains Room, Recording Studio, Classroom.

 Jack and the tomato stalk

 The great tomato plant giveaway is back!
 Visit the Olathe Horticulture Research and Extension Center table to get your tomato plant and learn about the horticulture/urban food systems degree and courses at K-State Olathe.
 Limited supply, one plant per family.
 9 a.m. to 2 p.m., Foyer.

-A cap gun is revolutionizing how medicine is distributed to herds of cattle — and the technology is being developed right here at K-State Olathe.
+The VetGun™ is revolutionizing the delivery of animal health products — and the technology is being developed right here at K-State Olathe.
 See a live demonstration of how this technology works.
 9 to 11 a.m. and noon to 2 p.m., grassy area by main parking lot.
 A presentation on this topic will take place at 11 a.m. in Forum Hall.